Last Updated on June 20, 2023 by Tim Wells

 HIDEit NVIDIA Shield Wall-Mount

-Let me just say, this is my second HIDEit wall mount, and I love them!
+Let me say this is my second HIDEit wall mount, and I love them!

 It’s a simple, single-piece of 16-gauge steel, powder-coated to add durability and help it prevent corrosion.
-The steel is then folded to fit snugly around your NVIDIA Shield, while still allowing access to all of the ports and the rear ventilation.
+The steel is then folded to fit snugly around your NVIDIA Shield while allowing access to all the ports and the rear ventilation.

 • VESA Compatible: 75mm (M4), single M6 hole.